16ajbm/hackday2018/README.md

   - appends the exercise to the list of exercises by muscle group

 Random exercise generator:
-    - returns 1 if exercise is found, 0 if not
+    - returns random exercise
-    - prints exercise
+    - returns 0 if no unique exercise is found
     - does not give any repeats of exercises